c6o/docs/versioned_docs/version-1.9.0/welcome/getting-help.md

 ## Community and Support

-If none of the resources below address your need or if you need any help to get started with CodeZero, please reach out to Connery and our developer support team at [support@codezero.io](mailto:support@codezero.io)
+If none of the resources below address your need or if you need any help to get started with Codezero, please reach out to Connery and our developer support team at [support@codezero.io](mailto:support@codezero.io)

 ### Found an Issue?